understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Emitting_Data_to_AWS_Services.md

     * Redshift

     * DynamoDB

+* For EMR, emit data to S3, then EMR can consume from there.
+  * There *was* a connector on GitHub, but it was for Hadoop 1.0.
+There doesn't seem to be a connector for Hadoop 2.
+  * Can also use Spark Streaming to consume from Kinesis and then push data into S3, Redshift, DynamoDB

 * Can create Lambda functions to automatically read batches of records off your Kinesis Stream, and process them, can then send to: